Ranked SaaS replacement guide

 Strengths

-- ✓Best-in-class e-commerce integrations with Shopify, WooCommerce, and BigCommerce
+- Ecommerce-first integrations with Shopify, WooCommerce, and other store platforms

-- ✓Advanced segmentation driven by real-time behavioral and purchase data
+- Segmentation driven by customer, engagement, event, and purchase data

-- ✓80+ pre-built automation flow templates for abandoned carts, win-back, and more
+- Lifecycle automation Flows for abandoned cart, post-purchase, win-back, and more

 Weaknesses